semanticarts/gist/docs/model_documentation/issue1035-uom-narrative.md

-# New Magnitudes and Units of Measure in gist13
+# New Magnitudes and Units of Measure in gist 13

 ## Overview